 Women of the Industrial Era

-This lesson will explore the contributions made by Clara Barton to help those less fortunate.
-It will explore her efforts as a nurse and founder of the American Red Cross.
-This will be another example of the women from the Industrial Era making a difference through contributions to society.
-This lesson will also incorporate a service project connecting the students to the Red Cross.
+This lesson explores the contributions made by Clara Barton as a nurse and founder of the American Red Cross.
+Her work is an example of the women from the Industrial Era making a difference through contributions to society.
+This lesson incorporates a service project connecting youth to the Red Cross.